Step 2: Applying for Credit

 I am applying for credit for studies taken previously at The University of Sydney

 Even if you have already completed Arts and Social Sciences units of study in this Faculty; we will not automatically transfer these units to your new course.
 Your new course will have new rules and sometimes not all of the units of study fit and sometimes students want to make new choices.
-You can hand in your completed Application for Credit form and receive further help and advice at enrolment day.
+You should make an application for credit via Sydney Student.